Moddable-OpenSource/moddable/documentation/piu/piu.md

 ## About This Document

-Piu is a user interface framework designed to run on micro-controllers.
+Piu is a user interface framework designed to run on microcontrollers.
 The programming interface to Piu is a JavaScript API of global constructors, functions, and objects that define the containment hierarchy, appearance, behavior, and flow of applications.
 This document provides details on the objects that define the Piu API and important related concepts.

 ## Table of Contents